microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 When you previous have log in Azure, the access token may expired.
 Normally it will be handled by provision task.

 To solve it, delete the web browser history that includes the login data and run provision task again.
+Or you can try to log in Azure manually by launching a Command Prompt and run `az login`.

 ### Creating new Azure IoT Hub fails